pombredanne/oh-bugimporters/docs/intro.rst

 Generally, one usually only needs a single BugParser and BugImporter subclass per *type* of bug tracker that is supported.
-For example,
+For example, bugimporters/github.py contains one BugImporter subclass that manages the downloading of data via the Github API, and it contains one BugParser subclass that converts data from that API into instances of bugimporters.items.ParsedBug, massaging data as necessary.

-bugimporters/github.py contains one BugImporter subclass that manages the downloading of data via the Github API, and it contains one BugParser subclass that converts data from that API into instances of bugimporters.items.ParsedBug, massaging data as necessary.
+(Note that it is possible to write a BugImporter that generates the ParsedBug objects without a BugParser... in theory.
+We don't recommend doing things this way, but bugimporters/google.py is an example of one.)